 Learn About Enclosures and Enrichment

 Enclosures at LIONSROCK are constructed in a circular shape that follows the natural shape of the land, eliminating corners and giving the animals the feeling there are no borders around them, that they are not trapped.

 Each enclosure has plenty of vegetation and enrichment.
 Enrichment is built daily at the sanctuary so that each animal is provided with shade, climbing structures, play-toys or resting places!

 Enrichment is an essential part of daily living for animals.
-It helps keep them stimulated and promotes intelligence.
+It helps keep them stimulated and engaged with their environment.
 Based on the needs of each animal species, they may be given climbing structures, Boomer Balls, swimming pools, treats and even boxes to play in.